michel1991/ocp-java-11/encapsulation/README.md

 making option A an undesirable answer.
 Option B is correct and the classic definition of encapsulation where the data is not exposed directly.

+#### Which of the following is not a reason to use encapsulation when designing a class?
+(Choose two.)
+* A. Improve security.
+* B. Increase concurrency and improve performance.
+* C. Maintain class data integrity of data elements.
+* D. Prevent users from modifying the internal attributes of a class.
+* E. Prevent variable state from changing.
+* F. Promote usability by other developers.

+Option A is true because encapsulation improves security because instance variables cannot be accessed directly.
+Implementing encapsulation prevents internal attributes of a class from being modified directly, so option D is a true statement.
+By preventing access to internal attributes, we can also maintain class data integrity between elements, making option C a true statement.
+Option F is also a true statement about encapsulation, since well-encapsulated classes are often easier to use.
+Option B is an incorrect statement.
+Encapsulation makes no guarantees about performance and concurrency.
+Option E is also an incorrect statement because it describes immutability.